-frequency-adjacent spectrum licences mean the spectrum licences that authorise the operation of radiocommunications devices in the frequency bands adjacent to the frequency bands described in Part 2 of Licence Schedule 1 of this licence.
+frequency-adjacent spectrum licences mean spectrum licences that authorise the operation of radiocommunications devices in the frequency bands adjacent to the frequency bands described in Table 1 of Part 2 of Licence Schedule 1 of this licence.

-harmful interference has the same meaning as in the spectrum plan made under subsection 30 (1) of the Act.
+harmful interference has the same meaning as in the spectrum plan made under subsection 30(1) of the Act.